borntofrappe/game-development/Games/Bang Bang/README.md

 # Bang Bang

-The goal is to recreate the Windows 3 game Bangbang, where two players fire cannon balls with the goal of hitting the opposing sides.
+The goal is to create a shooting game inspired by the [Windows 3 game BangBang](<(https://www.youtube.com/watch?v=Y89ByQPqODk)>), but with one player instead of two.
+The idea is create consider projectile motion to have a cannon throw a cannonball toward a target, and have this target separated from the player by a hill.

 ## Prep